 he was drafted, Joseph enlisted in the Ohio

-National Guard in November, 1940.
-On
+National Guard in November 1940.
+On August

-took part in maneuvers at Sparta, Wisconsin for
+in maneuvers at Sparta, Wisconsin for three

-three weeks.
+weeks.
 In September the company was

 designated C Company, 192nd Tank Battalion.